yyf-buaa/BIGCity/README.md

 ### Requirements

-The following command creates a conda environment named BIGCity
+The following command creates a conda environment named BIGCity.

 ```shell
 conda env create -f environment.yml
 ```

+wandb is used to record the loss at training time, please `run wandb login` first.

+All checkpoints is stored by default in the./checkpoints folder.